Addressing Tragic Current Events in Your Marketing

 So, if you’re wondering if your business’s social media profiles are an appropriate place to talk about your beliefs and values, my answer will always be an emphatic YES.

-Even when new issues are emerging and your position on things may not feel solid, you can (and likely should) say something.
+Which means, even when new issues are emerging and your position on things may not feel solid, you can (and likely should) say something.

 But I’m worried I’ll say the wrong thing…